Directory of Innovation

 Health Equity Data Lab at the Lucy Family Institute for Data & Society, University of Notre Dame

+The Health Equity Data Lab (HEDL), established under the Lucy Family Institute for Data & Society at the University of Notre Dame and generously supported by a gift from Accenture, collaborates with interdisciplinary researchers from academia and community partners to identify and address health inequities.
 The primary goal of the Lab is to advance interdisciplinary research and translation in the fields of health equity, data science, and AI, identified through collaborative efforts.
 Additionally, the lab aims to develop a comprehensive framework for co-creation and co-innovation.
 This framework will address challenges related to health equity, especially at the intersection of medical and social care.
+HEDL the power of data in uncovering dominant narrative patterns and identifying gaps.
+It will take a data-driven, interdisciplinary approach to identify opportunities that will guide the prioritization of resource allocation.
+This approach will support the Lab’s broader mission of promoting health and wellbeing in the communities.

 National Alliance to Impact the Social Determinents of Health (NASDOH)

 NASDOH is a multi-sector coalition of stakeholders working to advance widespread adoption of effective policies and programs to address health-related social needs as well as the underlying social and economic conditions in which people live.
 NASDOH was founded in 2018 by Governor Mike Leavitt and Dr. Karen DeSalvo to address these issues as a pivotal element in the transformation toward value-based care.
+NASDOH’s work focuses on improving regulatory and reimbursement frameworks, supporting funding opportunities, and addressing practical challenges to implementing and sustaining public and private sector efforts to address SDOH as a core component of advancing health equity.

 National Collaborative for Health Equity

+The mission of the National Collaborative for Health Equity is to promote racial and health equity by supporting community leaders, harnessing data, and catalyzing partnerships across the many different sectors that share responsibility for creating a more equitable and just society.
 NCHE provides an extensive body of data and resources to equip leaders from historically marginalized and excluded communities to improve the conditions that shape health.
 These tools include leadership development, policy analysis, data mining and analysis, and community organizing and mobilization to address a range of issues that are the ultimate determinants of health.
 We are committed to addressing the deep racial and ethnic health inequities that persist largely due to structural and institutional racism and exclusion.

 National Farm to School Network